Goumies/myConstantLearning/Back/Java/Design Patterns in Java/Creational/README.md

 Unique call of new in a single place, the prototype for as many instances as required Unique instance every time, copy of itself
-Can help with performance issues in application with a lot of objects
+Can help with performance issues in application with a lot of objects Registry with a Map field and loadItems() in the constructor and createItem() method `createItem()` clones the instance stored in the registry clone() or genericClone() based on clone() from Cloneable interface

 Usually needs to be used with another pattern
 Requires more code if Deep Copy intended (only shallow copies) Don't necessarily jump to Factory

 ## Factory
+Exposes a common interface
+Specified by architecture, implemented by user
+Returns various instances, multiple constructors Contract driven (abstract class or interface) Parameter driven
+Subclasses with `switch` on Enum of types
+Adaptable to environment more easily
+Solves complex creation
+Opposite of a Singleton

+Involves more complexity
+Warning, creation takes place in the subclasses

 ## AbstractFactory